Skip to main content

 Screenshot of the galaxy visualization UI

-Static view of the 100k galaxy + 100k random points scene.
+Static view of the 100k real galaxies.